Legius syndrome

 Legius syndrome (LS) is an autosomal dominant condition characterized by cafe au lait spots.
-It was first described in 2007 and is often mistaken for neurofibromatosis type I (NF-1).
-It is caused by mutations in the SPRED1 gene.
-It is also known as neurofibromatosis type 1-like syndrome (NFLS).
+It was first described in 2007 and is often mistaken for neurofibromatosis type I. It is caused by mutations in the SPRED1 gene.
+It is also known as neurofibromatosis type 1-like syndrome.

 Symptoms and signs

 Nearly all individuals with Legius syndrome show multiple café au lait spots on their skin.